Skip to main content

 Best practices

-Big totals aren’t what wins or loses a tender — big deltas do.
-A line with high spread is where the market disagrees, and where your evaluator’s judgment matters most.
+Big totals are not what wins or loses a tender; big deltas are.
+A line with high variance is where the market disagrees, and where your evaluator’s judgment matters most.